undergrad-partner-school

 Financial Aid

-There are different types of financial support: grants, loans, scholarships, and work-study programs.
-If you are interested in finding out more about need-based and non-need-based aid at Oberlin College, here are some recent data you should take into consideration.
+Be it a grant, loan, scholarship, or work-study program, any type of financial aid can be a great deal for many students.
+If you wish to find out more about need-based and non-need-based aid at Oberlin College, here are some recent data you should consider.

 Need-based

-116 students acquired some form of need-based financial aid.
+There were 1,082 students who received need-based financial aid of any kind.
 Need-based college-administered scholarship and grant aid at Oberlin College is available to international students.
-The overall number of students (including freshmen) who were determined to have financial need was 1,117.
-The amount of federal need-based scholarships/grants awarded to the students at this institution reached $1,921,245, and state $107,900.
+The overall number of students (including freshmen) who were determined to have financial need was found to be 1,082.
+The amount of federal need-based scholarships/grants awarded to the students at this institution stood at $2,580,710, and state $230,600.
+The students of Oberlin College received the -institutional need-based aid in the amount of $72,517,212, and external in the amount of $5,709,082.

 Average Amount of Aid Received